-People of means have been pooling funds to invest in property developments for generations through exclusive private equity funds and joint ventures.
+Wealthy investors have been pooling funds for property developments for generations through exclusive private equity funds and joint ventures.
 Crowdfunding has made this once-limited opportunity available to everyday investors.
 Most notably, it gives investors access to deals that would have otherwise been out of reach.

 Imagine funding a multi-family development as an individual investor.
-Not only would you need a prohibitively large amount of available capital, but you would be solely responsible for the management of the project, and you would be assuming all the risk.
+Not only would you need a prohibitively large amount of available capital, but you would be solely responsible for the management of the project, and you would be assuming all the risk yourself.

 Let’s take a closer look at crowdfunding and answer your important questions: